Anuki376/MyLibrary/README.md

 # MyLibrary

-MyLibrary is a web application developed using CodeIgniter to manage your personal library.
+MyLibrary is a web application developed using CodeIgniter to store and manage your personal library.